chaseyb/Master-Ticket/README.md

 * As a User, I should be able to request a certain number of tickets and be told the total cost, so that I can determine if I want to purchase the tickets (Task 3)

 * As a User, I should be able to confirm my order, so that I do not accidentally purchase more tickets than intended (task 4)

+* As a User, I shouldn't be offered tickets if there aren't any available